Types of Headphones

 The two basic criteria for evaluating headphones are sound quality and comfort.

 Sound Quality: Headphones should be evaluated the same way that speakers are.
 Listen to them.
 How headphones sound is MUCH more important than what the technical specifications claim.
 Unlike loudspeakers, headphones feed sound directly into the ears – without the acoustic shaping of normal hearing that occurs when sound waves interact with the listener’s head before reaching the eardrums.
 Because the shape of the listener’s head and ears has an effect on perceived sound, a pair of headphones may sound different to different people.
-Buyers should take recommedations for specific brands or models only as a starting point.
+Buyers should take recommendations for specific brands or models only as a starting point.
 Bring a portable stereo (and maybe a headphone amp for driving inefficient phones) to the store and try a number of brands and models for sound quality.
 Look for:

 - clear sound, no distortion